 Create zvol: create a child zvol within this dataset.

-Clicking a zvol in Storage → Volumes causes icons to appear at the bottom of the screen: Create Snapshot, Promote Dataset, Edit zvol, and Destroy zvol.
-Similar to datasets, a zvol name cannot be changed, and destroying a zvol requires confirmation.
+Clicking a zvol in Storage \rightarrow Volumes causes icons to appear at the bottom of the screen: Create Snapshot, Promote Dataset, Edit zvol, and Destroy zvol.
+Similar to datasets, a zvol name cannot be changed.